leftthomas/PSCapsNet/README.md

 Generated figures are on the same directory with `README.md`.

 ## Results
 The train loss、accuracy, test loss、accuracy and confusion matrix are showed on visdom.
+The pretrained models and more results can be found on [BaiduYun](https://pan.baidu.com/s/1g64z9Sz77smRR7L3DGK-xQ).

 ### MNIST
 - PS-Capsule